Featuring Magnascent (Nascent) Iodine

 - Other myelin disorders

-Magnascent Iodine is a nascent form of Iodine — the most powerful supplemental form of Iodine on the market — the only consumable Iodine with a patent pending status.
-Nascent form means that it is the form of an uncharged atom, not an ion (charged particle in solution), molecule or salt compound.
+Magnascent Iodine is a nascent form of Iodine (i.e. pre-molecular) — the most powerful supplemental form of Iodine on the market — the only consumable Iodine with a patented status.
+Again, being in a nascent form means that it is the form of an atom, and not a molecule or salt compound.
 In the form of an atom, it has a large energy potential and is readily available to be used by the body.
 The patent pending process behind Magnascent Iodine is an electromagnetic process that yields nascent Iodine with a long shelf life and superior bioavailability (1/3 the dosage required as compared to other types of Iodine supplements).

 The correct procedure for using Magnascent Iodine is as follows: Put one or two ounces of water in a glass and, using the dropper provided, put the desired number of drops into the water.
 Drink the resulting mixture within a few minutes.
 The mixture becomes activated when the Iodine is dropped into the water and is active for the next few hours inside the human body.

-Magnascent Iodine is best taken mixed in water only (not juice or other liquids) and taken 15 to 20 minutes before meals or on an empty stomach.
-Each drop of 2% Magnascent Iodine equals 0.4 milligrams of Iodine.
+Magnascent Iodine is best taken mixed in water only (not juice or other liquids) on an empty stomach.
+It can be taken in juice or with foods, but with lessened and delayed assimilation.
+Each drop of 2% Magnascent Iodine equals 400 micrograms of element Iodine (0.4 milligrams).

-However, don’t be in a hurry.
-Please start at only one drop per day, and work your way up to higher doses.
-The reason is that because Iodine helps cell membranes to have an increased ability to expel toxins from the cell into the bloodstream, you may unleash enough exiting toxins to make you grumpy or very uncomfortable .
-For most people, an increased rate of detoxification causes no problems (and is in fact, very desirable), but, for a minority of people, a rapid change in how many toxins are leaving cells and entering the blood stream is very uncomfortable, especially if their elimination pathways are sluggish, or they are extremely toxic.
-Hence the suggestion to start at a very low dose, and increase from there, always staying in your comfort zone.
+For most people, an increased rate of detoxification causes no problems, but, for some people, a rapid change in how many toxins are leaving cells and entering the blood stream is very uncomfortable, especially if their elimination pathways are sluggish, or they are extremely toxic.
+Hence the suggestion we make is to start at a very low dose, and increase from there, always staying in your comfort zone.
 Maximum doses can be as high as 60 drops per day in divided doses (but, again start from a lower amount and work up).

 If you would like to be somewhat scientific in determining an Iodine supplementation goal, the following is a reasonable guide (just follow the steps)